 4. Mobile loan

 I am not against the idea of mobile loans.
 Mobile loans are good, and in fact, I have used them severally.
 The most significant advantage of mobile loans is that you do not have to queue at the bank halls to get them.
 You get the loan at the convenience of your phone.
 The more you borrow and repay your loans, the more you build your credit score.

 Read Also: Get an instant Mobile loan

 The problem of mobile loans is that they are not regulated and the interest rates are often too high than bank loans.
 As a result, bigger loans attract huge interest making it hard to pay the loan in full in the agreed repayment period.
 Since most mobile loans should be paid in one month, most people find themselves listed on CRB for late payment.
 Being blacklisted on CRB can hinder you from getting loans from other institutions.

 5. Mortgage loan

-It becomes difficult to balance your personal needs and the mortgage installments if your revenues are limited.
-Instead of getting a mortgage, it is advisable to plow your revenues into business and sooner or later, you can finance your own dream home from your pocket.
+It becomes challenging to balance your personal needs and the mortgage instalments if your revenues are limited.
+Instead of getting a mortgage, it is advisable to plough your revenues into business, and sooner or later, you can finance your own dream home from your pocket.
 That is it with the types of loans you should avoid at all cost!